hoetmaaiers/aoe_technology_radar/data/about.md

-# How to use the VITO Python Tech Radar
+# About the VITO Python Tech Radar

 ## Introduction